 |Canon EF 600mm f/4.0L IS II USM Lens||177.2"||(4500mm)||0.15x|

 |Canon EF 600mm f/4.0L IS USM Lens||216.5"||(5500mm)||0.12x|

 |Canon EF 800mm f/5.6L IS USM Lens||236.2"||(6000mm)||0.14x|

-This lens is compatible with the Canon Extender EF 1.4x III and the Canon Extender EF 2x III, but note that Canon has indicated that the version III 600mm f/4L IS and 600mm f/4L IS lens is not compatible with previous version I or II Canon EF extenders (a first for an L-lens).
+This lens is compatible with the Canon Extender EF 1.4x III and the Canon Extender EF 2x III, but note that Canon has indicated that the version III 600mm f/4L IS and 400mm f/2.8L IS lenses are not compatible with previous version I or II Canon EF extenders (a first for an L-lens).
 The resulting focal length and aperture combinations of this lens being used with extenders (often referred to as teleconverters) are quite impressive.
-With the 1.4x, this lens becomes a 640mm f/5.6 IS lens and with the 2x, it becomes a 1200mm f/8 IS lens.
+With the 1.4x, this lens becomes an 840mm f/5.6 IS lens and with the 2x, it becomes a 1200mm f/8 IS lens.
 Weather-sealing and image-stabilization are included.
 The 1.4 combination autofocuses on all current Canon EOS bodies, the f/8 combination autofocuses on select models (with a reduced number of AF points available), and both combinations focus on all currently available imaging sensor-based AF systems.
 The lens' native minimum focusing distance is retained and that means the maximum magnification value is multiplied by the extender's multiplier, a significant improvement.